htran010589/nonmonotonic-rule-mining/README.md

 ### Horn Rule Format

-Each line in this file represents a positive rule of the form h(X, Z) :- p(X, Y), q(Y, Z).
+Each line in this file represents a positive rule of the form h(X, Z) :- p(X, Y), q(Y, Z) (format 2).
 Rules are sorted in the decreasing order based on their absolute support [1].
 You can see this format in the output of positive rule mining function below.

 ### Exception Ranking